brodiekime21/project-2/README.md

 ## Support

-If you have any questions or encounter any issues while playing the game, please open an issue on the GitHub repository.
+If you have any questions or encounter any issues while using the website, please open an issue on the GitHub repository.